UMkashingHui/StockPrice-Predictor/README.md

-# Medical-Management-System
+# StockPrice-Predictor
-This a project of database class in my undergraduate career, programmed by JAVA.
+This a project of High Frequency Trading class in my postgraduate career, programmed by Python.
-Programmed Difficulties:1.JDBC
+Used LSTM-model to predict the S&P500 trend.